nixonlab/HOPE_informatics_core/tutorials/generate_ssh_keys.md

 ## Introduction

-SSH keys are a pair of cryptographic keys (one public "`.pub`", one private) used for secure access to remote servers.
+SSH keys are a pair of cryptographic keys (one public, one private) used for secure access to remote servers.
 They are an alternative to passwords and provide stronger security because they are nearly impossible to guess or crack.

 The ED25519 protocol is a modern and secure algorithm for generating SSH keys.
 There are other older algorithms you might encounter (e.g. "RSA") but ED25519 is better and uses smaller keys.